supermomo668/Gaussian-Mixture-Fluorescence-In-Situ-Hybridization-Signals-to-Background-Analysis/README.md

 Changing the code file is not recommended.

-[More Info]
+# More Information

-The program CAN take montages images and help the thresholding to be more generalized thus more accurate instead of just using the information in a single FOV.
+The program CAN be set to use all images at once and help the thresholding to be more generalized thus more accurate instead of just using the information in a single FOV.
+It can also make use of control background images to make much better estimation of SNR ratios.